Catch a million dollars

 The book is dubbed ‘the bible’ for its micro charts of rockbars and reefs, aerial photos, mudmaps, satellite imagery with GPS data overlays.

-FISH FINDER will help you catch barramundi and other tropical species across the Top End, Cape York Peninsula and WA’s Kimberley.
+FISH FINDER is not just about barramundi.
+Reef and wreck fishing hotspots are covered in detail, and the best landbased locations.
+The book will help you catch barramundi and other tropical species across the Top End, Cape York Peninsula and WA’s Kimberley.

 Those heading north should also consider the NT Fishing GPS Data Card, with 800+ essential Northern Territory marks.